Crossbeams bounded mpmc is genius (and heres why)

 --- read sees that end is incremented aaand we're back to the two-pointer version

-Therefore we need to compare-and-swap end and ensure its value is write - 1 before updating it (i.e. we wait for all writers up to us to finish before we do).
-This is not ideal
+Therefore we need to compare-and-swap end and ensure its value is write - 1 before updating it (i.e. we wait for all writers up to us to finish before we finish).
+This is not ideal, and causes a lot of contention in our supposedly lock-free data structure, however it is a common one in the wild as it is simple and the most obvious solution to the problems with the two pointer version.

 Basics